+- 371. National stage: Commencement.

-National stage: Commencement. ?.
+- National stage: Commencement.

 National stage: Requirements and procedure.

+- 373. Improper applicant.

+- and improper applicant.

-3. Improper applicant. l·.
-Publication of international application. j.
-Patent issued on international application: Effort
+- 374. Publication of international application.

+- 375. Patent issued on international application:

+- Effect.
+376. Fees.

-$1999\mathrm{-Pub.}$ L. $106\mathrm{-}113,$ div.
-B, \$1000(a)(9) [title IV, \$4507(12)], as added by Pub.
-L. $107\mathrm{-}273,$ div.
-C, title III, \$13205(2)(F), Nov.
+1999-Pub.
+L. 106-113, div.
+B, 1000(a)(9) [title IV, 4507(12)], as added by Pub.
+L. 107-273, div.
+C, title III, 13205(2)(F), Nov.
 2, 2002, 116 Stat.
 1903, substituted "Publication of international application" for "Publication of international application: Effect" in item 374.

-$\S 371$ .
+§ 371.
 National stage: Commencement

-- (a) Receipt from the International Bureau of copies of international applications with any amendments to the claims, international search reports, and international preliminary examination reports including any annexes thereto may be required in the case of international applications designating or electing the United States. - (b) Subject to subsection (f) of this section, the national stage shall commence with the expiration of the applicable time limit under article 22(1) or (2), or under article 39(1)(a) of the treaty - (c) The applicant shall file in the Patent and Trademark Office- $\,$ - (1) the national fee provided in section 41(a) of this title; - (2) a copy of the international application, unless not required under subsection (a) of this section or already communicated by the International Bureau, and a translation into the English language of the international application, if it was filed in another language; - (3) amendments, if any, to the claims in the international application, made under article
+(a) Receipt from the International Bureau of copies of international applications with any amendments to the claims, international search reports, and international preliminary examination reports including any annexes thereto may be required in the case of international applications designating or electing the United States.

+(b) Subject to subsection (f) of this section, the national stage shall commence with the expiration of the applicable time limit under article 22(1) or (2), or under article 39(1)(a) of the treaty

+(c) The applicant shall file in the Patent and Trademark Office-

+(1) the national fee provided in section 41(a) of this title;

+(2) a copy of the international application, unless not required under subsection (a) of this section or already communicated by the International Bureau, and a translation into the English language of the international application, if it was filed in another language;

+(3) amendments, if any, to the claims in the international application, made under article